Fernando Marín (businessman)

-Fernando Marín Valencia, the founder and president of Grama Construction (Grama Construcciones or Grupo Grama), was born in Colombia in 1955 and studied civil engineering at the Industrial University of Santander (Colombia) graduating with honors in 1978.
-His first foray into politics began as Councilor for Floridablanca, a city in Colombia and later became involved during the presidential campaigns for Andres Pastrana and Alvaro Uribe.
+Fernando Marín Valencia is a Colombian businessman and the founder and president of Grama Construction (Grama Construcciones or Grupo Grama).
+He was born in Colombia in 1955 and studied civil engineering at the Industrial University of Santander (Colombia) graduating with honors in 1978.
+His entered politics as a Councilor for Floridablanca, a city in Colombia and later became involved during the presidential campaigns for Andres Pastrana and Alvaro Uribe.
 Last 28 May was captured by the Colombian authorities for being involved in bribery and laundry money.

 Early life

 From 1998 to 2002 he served as a board member for Ecopetrol, the largest and primary petroleum company in Colombia, as a representative for former President Pastrana and in 2002 he was appointed as Colombian Ambassador to Malaysia, Thailand and Vietnam.